colleagues having discussion at round table

 1. Open the kimono: To share information openly, particularly that which is often kept private.

-2. Trim the fat: To talk about the action of reducing unnecessary business expenses.
+2. Trim the fat: To talk about reducing unnecessary business expenses.

 3. Drink the Kool-Aid: To completely buy into an idea or plan, often without critical thought.